AndyHaas/Salesforce_Project_Management/docs/Test_Refactoring_Analysis.md

 ### Why Coverage Is Still Low

-1. **Helper methods have complex logic** that requires specific data setups
+1. **Tests use DML → Trigger → Helper** which requires complex data setups
-2. **Some code paths require specific conditions** that tests aren't creating
+2. **Some code paths require specific conditions** that are hard to create through DML
 3. **Error handling paths** may not be tested
 4. **Null/empty checks** may not be fully exercised

+**Better Approach**: Test helpers **directly** (unit tests) instead of through DML.
+This allows:
+- Simpler data setup (only what the helper needs)
+- Easier edge case testing
+- Better code coverage
+- Faster test execution

 ## Recommendations